Giving Compass' Take:

 - Here is a deep dive into the contributions of Black female philanthropists who invested their money, time, and voices in fighting injustices.

 - What is the role of activism in philanthropy?
-How can we do more to acknowledge the work of Black women fighting for justice in their communities?
+How can we do more to acknowledge and support the work of Black women fighting for justice in their communities?

 - Listen to this webinar to learn more about the evolution of Black women in philanthropy.